maytemirabel/year-2/quizzes/quiz-69.md

 # *Quiz 69*
 One array holds the daily sales of a clothing store in no particular order.
 You are tasked with finding the profit of the best day in comparison to the worst day.
-That is, how much more was sold in Japanese Yens on the best day?
+That is, how much more was sold in Japanese Yen on the best day?

 ## Data set
 <img width="317" alt="Screen Shot 2023-08-22 at 20 33 15" src="https://github.com/maytemirabel/Unit-3/assets/105724334/c40eeb41-8598-4513-9b0b-8a1f50ffc318">